Your green box is for paper and cardboard recycling.

 Smaller (140L) bins are available in both green and brown for single occupiers, couples or small families.

 Larger (360L) green bins are available if you:

-- Have two or more babies using disposable nappies
+- have two or more babies of the same age (for example, twins or triplets) using disposable nappies

 If you ask for a larger (360L) bin, we may do a waste audit to make sure you need it.